junxit/us-congress-bills-114/bill.md

   > ## § 50309.
 Dissolution
   >
   > On dissolution or final liquidation of the corporation, any assets remaining after the discharge or satisfactory provision for the discharge of all liabilities shall be transferred to the Secretary of Veterans Affairs for the care of disabled veterans.

-- **(c)** *Clerical amendment* The table of sections at the beginning of chapter 503 of such title is amended by inserting after the item relating to section 50308 the following: